 In the recent years, flavoured milk has gained a sudden popularity in the country.
 The per capita income has increased by 7.4% to 93,293 in 2015-2016 as compared to the previous fiscal year, when it was estimated at 86,879.
-This has encouraged the consumers to increase their expenditure on the upmarket food products.
+This has encouraged the consumers to increase their expenditure on upmarket food products.

 Considering this growing demand, manufacturers are coming up with value-added products in the country.
 Hence, the retail shops which mostly sold liquid milk a couple of decades ago, have now stacked flavoured milk, frozen yogurt, ice cream, etc.

-Sometimes nuts, or dry fruits are also added so as to give flavoured milk an added touch of sophistication.
+Sometimes nuts or dry fruits are also added so as to give flavoured milk an added touch of sophistication.
 This makes flavoured milk a suitable beverage for various occasions such as festivals, parties, or communal gatherings.

 In order to enhance the sales of these products in the country, marketers are continuously targeting consumers aged below 20 years, which account for around 15% of the total consumers.
 The flavoured milk acts as a good substitute for liquid milk as it helps in fulfilling the nutritional requirements for the overall development of children.

-Apart from being a rich source of essential nutrients including potassium, calcium and magnesium, it contains less sugar as compared to non-dairy beverages.
+Apart from being a rich source of essential nutrients including potassium, calcium, and magnesium, it contains less sugar as compared to non-dairy beverages.

-Several changes in the packaging industry have allowed the manufacturers of dairy products to reach out to the remote and rural areas.
+Several changes in the packaging industry have allowed the manufacturers of dairy products to reach out to remote and rural areas.
 As dairy products are perishable in nature, the manufacturers have always faced the challenge of transportation and distribution of dairy products in these regions.

-The dairy giants in the country are quick to realise this potential of packaging.
+The dairy giants in the country are quick to realize this potential of packaging.
 Gujarat Cooperative Milk Marketing Federation (GCMMF), popularly known as Amul, made an investment of around 200 crores in 2015 to set up two aseptic PET bottles lines in Gandhinagar and Godhra.
 This shot up the production capacity of bottles up to 2.5 Million bottles per day.

 The advancement in packaging techniques has also helped in extending the shelf-life of the flavoured milk products.
 Flavoured milk is produced using the UHT (ultra-high temperature) technology, which reduces the requirement of refrigeration, thereby, aiding the storage of flavoured milk for six to nine months.

-In the recent years, the carbonation method has been used to amplify the qualitative nutrition contained in the milk.
+In recent years, the carbonation method has been used to amplify the qualitative nutrition contained in milk.
 The method involves the carbonation of milk at 50 psi pressure for 30 seconds and helps in inhibition of microbes, reduction in psychrotrophic count as well as contents of FFA and soluble nitrogen.

-The change of the market structure has positively impacted the face of the Indian dairy industry.
-These programmes ensure the use of high standards and scientific practices of milching, along with the availability of veterinary health services.
+The change in the market structure has positively impacted the face of the Indian dairy industry.
+These programs ensure the use of high standards and scientific practices of mulching, along with the availability of veterinary health services.
 This has prompted various MNCs to invest in the dairy industry of India.
-Some of the multinational food companies which have entered the Indian dairy industry include Arla Foods, Kerry Group, and the Dutch dairy cooperative FrieslandCampina.
+Some of the multinational food companies which have entered the Indian dairy industry include Arla Foods, Kerry Group, and the Dutch dairy cooperative Friesland Campina.

 Contract Manufacturing of Value-Added Products

 Internationally renowned dairy companies like Lactalis are making multi-million investments in the dairy industry of India.
 The company bought India’s second-largest private dairy company, Thirumala for 1,750 crores in the year 2014.
-It also went on to acquire Anik Industries, an Indore-based dairy company, for 470 crore this year in March.
+It also went on to acquire Anik Industries, an Indore-based dairy company, for 470 crores this year in March.

 The market for flavoured milk is still at a nascent stage in the country.
 However, the wider acceptance of the Indian dairy market at the global level has provided various opportunities for the growth of this market in the region.
-The transformation of the industry into an organised sector has also encouraged the government and international credence in the profit prospects of the market in the country.
+The transformation of the industry into an organized sector has also encouraged the government and international credence in the profit prospects of the market in the country.